I have for sale a 1959 Glastron FireFlite.

 for the Mercury, including push-pull helm that I've never gotten around to adapting.

-• Will provide a disk with photos of the restoration process, if you want it
+) • Will provide a disk with photos of the restoration process, if you want it The Mercury ran last time I cranked it over; that was about four years ago.

 The Evinrude ran when I replaced it with the Mercury, but I haven’t tried to start it in at least ten years.